skipgaribaldi/invariant-derivations/README.md

 The purpose of this README is to explain the contents of the magma scripts.

    * trace_base = general routines used in several of the scripts, not particularly mathematical
+   * weyl-D4-E6 = Computations regarding specific elements in the normalizer of a maximal torus for types D4 and E6 used in the proof of Lemma 15.4

 ## Files with "inv" or "-M" in the name